kushtrimh/zana/CONTRIBUTING.md

 ##### Adding parameters to AWS Parameter Store for production

-Parameters need to be added manually via the AWS CLI.
+Parameters need to be added manually via the _AWS CLI_.
 You can add the parameters using the following commands:

 ```sh